ZProLegend007/Project-Data-Management-SQL/Part1.md

 | | System testing | 1 day | |
 | | Final documentation | 1 day | |

+Phase 1 - Research and design appropriate solution to the problem.
+Ensure proper planning and infrastructure to build on is created.
+Phase 2 - Begin developement, noting down changes and relevant information during the process.
+Create programs and database.
+Phase 3 - Test system and create final documentation on project and how well it solved the issue.

 ### Problem Outline

 EasyFlix is an online media service, they need a software solution for customers so they can create an account, purchase a subscription, rent shows, e.t.c.
 They also need a solution to track financial information and record sales.
 This should be done using a software solution that interacts with an SQL database, reading, storing and removing values.

+Note: During developement some ideas and names have changed, such as rent --> buy

 ### Problem Description